 Arsenal’s early matchday programme ‘cards’ were sold for a penny to raise money for Homes for Working Boys in Beresford Street, Woolwich, when the Club was located in its original home in south London.
 Just before the Club’s relocation to north London, in April 1912, Woolwich Arsenal organised a special match at which fans of the Club raised over £100 for the Titanic Disaster Fund.

 With this ever growing demand and awareness that the Club could reach people in a way nobody else could, Arsenal in the Community was born to respond to social unrest in the 1980s.
-The department’s first education and training project, Action Sport, began in the mid-1980s and over the past quarter of a century and more, Arsenal has extended its educational offering to include numeracy, literacy and language programmes, as well as a number of social inclusion projects that often lead to accredited qualifications.
+The department’s first education and training project, Action Sport, began in the mid-1980s and over the past quarter of a century and more, Arsenal has extended its offering to include numeracy, literacy and language programmes, as well as a number of other health, social inclusion and sport projects.

-With more exciting domestic and international projects in the pipeline for 2013 and beyond, The Arsenal Foundation is ensuring that the Club’s community and charitable efforts continue to go from strength to strength.Copyright 2013 The Arsenal Football Club plc.
+With more exciting domestic and international projects in the pipeline, The Arsenal Foundation is ensuring that the Club’s community and charitable efforts continue to go from strength to strength.Copyright 2014 The Arsenal Football Club plc.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source 21 Aug 2012